 Sharika @ University of Bern

-I was very excited for this opportunity as I got to be a full-fledged member of a diverse research groups solving some of the most exciting topics in cardiovascular engineering such as transcatheter heart valves, solar powered pacemakers or bettering information from MRI images.
+I got to be a full-fledged member of a diverse research groups, solving some of the most exciting topics in cardiovascular engineering such as transcatheter heart valves, solar powered pacemakers or bettering information from MRI images.

 Working in the biomedical engineering field, I have come to realise the value of collaborations.
 Every solution that the lab produces is for the people.
-They collaborate with clinicians at Inselspital to identify the clinical unmet needs and with medical device companies and other universities to find ways together to address them and also to improve the existing solutions.
+They collaborate with clinicians at Inselspital (to identify the clinical unmet needs), medical device companies and other universities (to collaborate and improve existing solutions).
 A field such as biomedical engineering can only thrive in a collaborative environment, and Switzerland has successfully established that.

 The University also encourages all its students, including interns, to attend conferences and PhD defences at the university to know more about the leading research work that is being undertaken and to motivate the students.
-For my project, I’m primarily involved in Data Assimilation.
-Data Assimilation (DA) is a process by which possibly sparse and noisy measurement data (observed data) from a dynamical system are combined with a numerical model of that system (forward model) in order to obtain an improved prediction of the true state of the dynamical system.
+For my project, I’m primarily involved in data assimilation (DA).
+It is a process by which possibly sparse and noisy measurement data (observed data) from a dynamical system are combined with a numerical model of that system (forward model) in order to obtain an improved prediction of the true state of the dynamical system.
 To this aim a DA algorithm based on Kalman Filtering is being already developed, in order to combine voxel-based 4D flow sparse data (in time and space) with a Direct Numerical Simulation (DNS) Navier—Stokes solver.

 Apart from my project, I enjoy spending time with the people I have met here.
 I also enjoy swimming in the River Aare – one of my first experiences swimming in a lake.
-It’s just been 3 weeks since I have gotten to Switzerland and I am still as excited as I was on my first day.
+It’s just been 3 weeks since I have arrived at Switzerland and I am still as excited as I was on my first day.
 I highly recommend Switzerland, in particular for biomedical research, from my experience.